Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 I'll show you my favorite brands of rain proof jackets and pants to give you an idea of the price ranges you're looking at.

-Here's a good lightweight pair, with some nice features like taped seams:
+Here's the lightweight pair, with some nice features like taped seams at a great price point.

 Once you decide which price range you want to be in, factor in the clothing you'll already be wearing when you pull on your rain gear.